AdobeDocs/experience-manager-learn.en/help/headless-tutorial/overview.md

 To overcome these challenges GraphQL provides a query-based API allowing clients to query AEM for only the content it needs, and to receive using a single API call.

-* Learn how to use AEM's GraphQL APIs take the [Getting Started with AEM GraphQL APIs tutorial](./graphql/overview.md)
+* Learn how to use AEM's GraphQL APIs in the [Getting Started with AEM GraphQL APIs tutorial](./graphql/overview.md)

+## Token-based authentication tutorial

+AEM exposes a variety of HTTP endpoints that can be interacted with in a headless manner, from GraphQL, AEM Content Services to Assets HTTP API.
+Often, these headless consumers may need to authenticate to AEM in order to access protected content or actions.
+To facilitate this, AEM supports token-based authentication of HTTP requests from external applications, services or systems.

+* Learn how to authenticate to AEM over HTTP using access tokens in the [Authenticating to AEM as a Cloud Service from an external application tutorial](./authentication/overview.md)

 ## AEM Content Services tutorial